KSt3ve/Forbidden_Background/ReadMe.md

 pastebin_url="https://pastebin.com/raw/Your_Pastebin_ID"
 ```

-Chaneg the directory where you want your images to be :
+Change the directory where you want your images to be :

 #### For Bash Script: